Frequently Asked Questions

 I'm going out of town.
 Do I need to tell you so my debit card won't be denied?

 Yes.
 To ensure there is no disruption in service while you’re out of town please call us at (845) 452-7323 before traveling to let us know about your plans.
-Or, you can log into your Online Banking and select Online Services, Travel Notification option to notify us of your travel plans.
+Or, you can log into your Digital Banking and click on the Card Management feature.
+Select your card and use the Travel Notices option to notify us of your travel plans.
 You will need to provide the following:

 - Your card number